How to calculate Inventory Turnover Ratio

 Since its calculation involves precise figures your resources must be authentic.
 Inventory turnover ratio helps you to identify the problem areas in within your inventory so that you can take actions to improve it.

 As per the product, you need to keep inventory turnover in check so as to match demand and supply.
-The Optimal Inventory Turnover Ratio varies from company to company and thus cannot be generalized.
+The Optimal Inventory Turnover Ratio varies from company to company.

 We hope this article helped you learn about inventory turnover.
 So that this knowledge could help you make better decisions with business inventory in the future, resulting in better sales volumes and higher profits.